MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/e-invoicing-sa-onboarding.md

     | registeredAddress     | The address of the Branch or location where the device or solution unit is primarily situated | Free text |
     | businessCategory | Industry or sector for which the device or solution will generate invoices| Free text|

-6. Run provided below [onboarding script](#script) with the OTP and configuration file as input parameters, for example: *script.ps -OTP 1234567 -CSR config.txt*
+6. Run provided below [onboarding script](#script) with the OTP and configuration file as input parameters, for example: *.\OnboardingScript.ps1 -action getComplianceCSID -otp 123345 -csrconfig .\csr_config.txt -password 123*
+   > [!NOTE]
+   > The parameter *pasword* is optional and can be omitted.
+If exists then the certificate will be generated with the given password.
 7. As result of the script running, the CCSID will be received as a certificate file in *pfx* format.
 Save this CCSID certificate file in Azure Key Vault.
 For more information, see [Customer certificates and secrets](e-invoicing-customer-certificates-secrets.md).
 8. Configure related *feature setup* in **Saudi Arabian electronic invoice (SA)** electronic invoicing feature, refer to the CCSID certificate saved in Azure Key Vault.
 The certificate will be used for communication with ZATCA electronic invoicing portal.